roumail/wez-workspace-alt/README.md

 * If fewer than 2 workspaces exist → toggle is a no-op
 * Re-selecting the same workspace does not duplicate it
-* If a workspace disappears, the **default workspace** is reintroduced to maintain a valid pair
-* Since sessions typically start in the default workspace, the toggle becomes usable almost immediately

 ## 📦 Installation